 - The Executive Committee may recommend to the Board of Directors the names of persons to fill a vacancy of a director or officer that occurs for any reason in accordance with ballots cast by the membership.
 The Board of Directors may decide if the vacancy will be filled for the remainder of the term of the vacancy upon confirmation of a majority of the remaining Board members.
 This confirmation may occur by polling the remaining Board members or during a subsequent Board of Directors meeting.
 Otherwise, vacancies may only be filled by vote of the members in accordance with these Bylaws and the procedures adopted by the Board of Directors.

-- A director may be removed for cause or without cause by a majority vote of the voting members in accordance with procedures adopted by the Board of Directors and with applicable law.
+- A director may be removed for cause or without cause by a majority vote of the voting members who cast a ballot in accordance with procedures adopted by the Board of Directors and with applicable law.
 An officer may be removed from such officer position for cause or without cause by a two-thirds vote of the Board of Directors present and voting.
 In the event of any removal action, the officer or director shall have the opportunity to receive notice of the reason for such removal and provide a written response to such notice.

 The Board of Directors shall hold regular meetings.
 Such scheduled meetings of the Board of Directors may be held without further notice.
-Special meetings of the Board of Directors may be called by the President or by any four elected directors upon seven days advance notice.
+Special meetings of the Board of Directors may be called by the Chair or by any four elected directors upon seven days advance notice.
 Special meetings may be held with a quorum present with less than seven days’ notice only if the directors unable to attend provide a written waiver of their right to do so.
 It is expected that members of the Board of Directors attend all scheduled conference calls and meetings.
-If attendance falls below expectations, then a consultation with the President will be arranged to address attendance concerns.
+If attendance falls below expectations, then a consultation with the Chair will be arranged to address attendance concerns.

 Officers and directors shall be elected pursuant to proxy ballots sent to members entitled to vote for election at the annual business meeting of the Association in accordance with these Bylaws and the procedures adopted by the Board of Directors.